BestTimesToVisit.com Logo

 Diriyah's Mud-Brick Villages: A Journey Back in Time

 Explore the ancient mud-brick villages of Diriyah, a UNESCO World Heritage site.
 Wander through its narrow alleyways, imagining life centuries ago.
-Hire a local guide for deeper insights into the history and architecture.
+Hire a local guide for a richer experience, and visit during cooler months to avoid the intense desert heat.

 See all 8 things to do →